Last Updated on April 6, 2023 by

 Nutrition, exercise, lifestyle choices, and many other factors can play a role in mood and enhancing well-being.
 For example, low-level melatonin production at night is associated with major depressive disorder and other conditions.
 Testing, plus a modified diet and supplementation to reverse the deficiency could be considered in such a case.8

-Insomnia is widespread, estimated to affect somewhere around 30-40% of the world’s population, including all racial and ethnic groupings of people.3,4
+Insomnia is widespread, and estimated to affect somewhere around 30-40% of the world’s population, including all racial and ethnic groupings of people.3,4

 For the inquisitive mind, statistics can show trends that may help understand what can contribute to a problem.
 For example, women suffering from PMS, military personnel others suffering from PTSD, those who suffer frequent heartburn, factory workers, and people who fly frequently through multiple time zones and especially in an eastern direction, tend to suffer higher levels of sleep disruptions.5

 Diet and daily habits can also have a profound effect on one’s quality of sleep.
 A review of studies published in the 2012 Journal of Nutrition Research on the effects of diet choices on sleep showed that irregularly scheduled meals, eating high amounts of refined carbs, and consuming few vegetables daily were associated with poor sleep.
 The review also concluded that consuming foods that support the synthesis of melatonin naturally in the body, was associated with increased sleep quality.7 Melatonin is often called the sleep hormone and is enhanced in response to darkness.8 In fact, melatonin production is suppressed in the presence of sunlight or other sources of light, so keeping the sleeping area in darkness is recommended.
 Caffeine should be avoided as it also suppresses the availability of melatonin.
-One can choose tomatoes, barley, oats, grapes, walnuts, rice as examples of foods that can provide higher concentrations of melatonin.
+One can choose tomatoes, barley, oats, grapes, walnuts, and rice as examples of foods that can provide higher concentrations of melatonin.

 For chronic insomnia sufferers, it may be more beneficial to do a deep dive into other potential contributing factors, than to continue to rely on drugs that do not cure the problem and may even cause other problems, such as trazodone addiction and dependence.
 For example, the Journal of the American Family Physician published their findings in 2012 that relaxation exercises, cognitive behavioral counseling, improving sleep hygiene — think comfortable mattress & pillow, good ventilation, removing light sources and electronics from the bedroom, etc. — and a wide variety of other nonpharmacological therapies successfully achieved improved sleep.6

 A diagnosis of anxiety is the most common diagnosis of the modern world, statistically speaking.
 But a diagnosis of anxiety and a prescription is not necessarily the solution one was hoping for.
 From a holistic standpoint, many contributing factors could have been overlooked in desperation to find relief.
-Certain food groups, for example, are associated with symptoms such as anxiety, and a modified diet may be a more constructive path to consider.
+Certain food groups, for example, are associated with symptoms such as anxiety, and a modified diet may be a more constructive path.
 For example, refined grains, lack of fruits and vegetables, and alcohol consumption are all associated with higher levels of depression and anxiety, according to research published in the European Journal of Nutrition.9

 Toxic exposure is also a known culprit for mood disorders, as explained in a fascinating study out of China on the anxiety-like behavior of zebrafish after lead exposure.10 In fact, toxic exposure is commonly misdiagnosed as mental illness, according to research published in the 2013 Journal of Psychiatric Clinicians of North America.
 Toxic load in the body can be tested for and removed safely, without prescription medication.11